 Some costs do not count toward this protection

-2014 Rate Information for SAMBA Health Benefit Plan
+2016 Rate Information for SAMBA Health Benefit Plan

 Non-Postal rates apply to most non-Postal employees.
-If you are in a special enrollment category, refer to the Guide to Federal Benefits for that category or contact the agency that maintains your health benefits enrollment.
+If you are in a special enrollment category, contact the agency that maintains your health benefits enrollment.